AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/palettes/creating-palettes.md

 ![Shared and normal palettes stored on a touch screen](/docs/images/Shared-and-normal-palettes-stored-on-a-touch-screen.png)

 You can create a picture legend for your palette which could for example represent the colour or gobo it will create.
-After pressing \[Set Legend\] and the palette button, press <Keys.SoftKey>Picture</Keys.SoftKey>.
+After pressing <Keys.SoftKey>Set Legend</Keys.SoftKey> and the palette button, press <Keys.SoftKey>Picture</Keys.SoftKey>.
 The picture editor will open.

 ![Setting legend of palette using draw picture editor](/docs/images/Setting-legend-of-palette-using-draw-picture-editor.png)